 STBG funds are a flexible funding source eligible for a range of transportation improvements, including roadway, bicycle and pedestrian, and transit capital.
 For many years, STBG funds in the FM Region were used mainly for roadway maintenance and improvement projects.
-Since the adoption of Metro Grow in 2019, some STBG funding has gone towards capital purchases for MATBUS, with the allocation being split up to 94% roadway and 6% transit in some years.
+Since the adoption of Metro Grow in 2019, some STBG funding has gone towards capital purchases for MATBUS, with the allocation being split up to 94 percent (94%) roadway and six percent (6%) transit in some years.
 The use of STBG funds on the North Dakota side compared to the Minnesota side had historically differed in expansion versus preservation, respectively.
 However, the rate of development and the future Fargo-Moorhead Diversion has shifted more focus to preservation for the entire region.